Residence permit: Apply for an extension to look for a training place

 What else should I know?

-- The extension of the residence permit is at the discretion of the competent immigration authority.
-Applicants are therefore only entitled to a decision that is free of discretionary errors.
+- The renewal of a residence permit is at the discretion of the competent immigration authority.
+Applicants are therefore only entitled to a decision that is free from errors of discretion.

-- If the search for a training place is discontinued, a change in the purpose of residence is generally only possible for employment as a skilled worker in accordance with Sections 18a (skilled workers with vocational training) or Section 18b (skilled workers with academic training) of the Residence Act and in cases of a legal entitlement (e.g., for the purpose of studying).
-This does not affect the possibility of changing to a residence permit for the purpose of qualified vocational training (Section 16a of the Residence Act) after successfully completing the search.
+- If the search for an apprenticeship position is discontinued, a change in the purpose of residence is generally only possible for employment as a skilled worker pursuant to Sections 18a (skilled workers with vocational training) or § 18b (skilled workers with academic training) of the Residence Act, and in cases where there is a statutory entitlement (for example, for the purpose of studying).
+Notwithstanding this, after successfully completing the search, a change to a residence permit for the purpose of qualified vocational training (Section 16a of the Residence Act) is possible.

-- The procedure is usually conducted in German.
+- The procedure is generally conducted in German.

-- All information provided to the immigration authorities should be correct and complete to the best of your knowledge and belief so that the matter can be processed without major delays.
+- All information provided to the Foreigners’ Registration Office should be accurate and complete to the best of your knowledge and belief so that the matter can be processed without significant delays.

-- Incorrect or incomplete information can slow down the procedure and be disadvantageous for those affected.
-In serious cases, incorrect or incomplete information that is not completed or corrected in time to the immigration authorities can result in the withdrawal of residence rights already granted, a fine, imprisonment for up to three years, or expulsion from the federal territory.
+- Inaccurate or incomplete information can slow down the process and be detrimental to those involved.
+In serious cases, incorrect or incomplete information that is not supplemented or corrected in a timely manner with the Foreigners’ Registration Office may result in the revocation of residence rights already granted, a fine, imprisonment for up to three years, or expulsion from the federal territory.

 Legal basis